tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 addresses to dial, so to establish outbound connections.
 It also records in the address book failed attempts to connect to a peer.

-The [Peer Exchange protocol](./pex-protocol.md) feds the address book with addresses received from peers, and retrieves from the address book random selection of addresses it provides to peers.
+The [Peer Exchange protocol](./pex-protocol.md) feeds the address book with addresses received from peers, and retrieves from the address book random selection of addresses it provides to peers.